ddutt/cloud-native-data-center-networking/README.md

 | lipro/ubuntu-16.04-docker-ce      | 1.13.1      |
 | yk0/ubuntu-xenial                 | v201606082  |

-I use Ubuntu 16.04 because the playbooks haven't been migrated to use Netplan, the method to configure network interfaces, which is used from Ubuntu 18.04 onwards.
+I use Ubuntu 16.04 because the playbooks haven't been migrated to use Netplan, the method to configure network interfaces, used in releases starting with Ubuntu 18.04.
 I also use the specific Ubuntu boxes as they support libvirt images.
 In many cases, you can convert a Vagrant virtualbox image into a libvirt image via the Vagrant plugin, [vagrant-mutate](https://github.com/sciurus/vagrant-mutate).
 The docker-ce Ubuntu box removes the need to install Docker.
 But you can use any other Ubuntu 1604 image that is supported by libvirt, if you wish.

 ## Repository Organization